Zunuoh/Pharm-Care/README.md

     • After running yarn install, run 'yarn start' to start the server.

-    • Open your browser an navigate to http://localhost:3000 to view the ‘Pharm Care' application.
+    • Open your browser and navigate to http://localhost:3000 to view the Pharm Care application.